Soil Testing and Plant Diagnostic Services

 - Paired samples

 Where a deficiency is suspected, take samples from normal plants in an adjacent area as well as from the affected area.
-You will be charged only half the price for the normal sample when it is accompanied by a abnormal sample.
 It is recommended to take a soil sample from each area also.

 - Dusty plants should be avoided